MehranGhamaty/key_word/README.md

 A basic implementation to run a Spark job.

 Count your Chickens before they hatch.
-The harvest is plentiful.